rubalo/rubalo/README.md

 - 🔭 I’m currently working as an SRE
 - 💬 Ask me about Devops and software development
 - 🥁 Teach me something about drums
-- 🎄 Finally finished advent of code 2024 !
-Ready for 2025...
 - ⚡ Fun fact: a group of flamingos is called a "flamboyance."

 <!--